LTL Rate Sheet Digitization

 suffix = file_path.suffix.lower()

-if suffix == '.pdf':
+if suffix == ".pdf":

 with pdfplumber.open(file_path) as pdf:

-for page_idx, page in enumerate(pdf.pages):
+for page in pdf.pages:

-for tbl in raw_tables:
+for raw in page.extract_tables():

-if len(tbl) >= 4 and any('class' in str(cell).lower() for row in tbl for cell in row if cell):
+for row in raw for cell in row if cell

-df = pd.DataFrame(tbl[1:], columns=tbl[0])
+df = pd.DataFrame(raw[1:], columns=raw[0])

-df.dropna(how='all', inplace=True)
+df.dropna(how="all", inplace=True)

 if not df.empty: